Moranfel/ViroCatch-DNA/Instalation.md

-# BegomoHunter v1.0
+# ViroCatch-DNA v1.0

-🦠 **BegomoHunter** is a bioinformatics pipeline for detecting and assembling **Begomovirus** genomes from Illumina, Oxford Nanopore (ONT), and RCA-R amplicon sequencing data.
+🦠 **ViroCatch-DNA** is a bioinformatics pipeline for detecting and assembling **Begomovirus** genomes from Illumina, Oxford Nanopore (ONT), and RCA-R amplicon sequencing data.

 ---